SamA-22/kerasTuner-DayStockData/README.md

 ## Potential Updates

 - [x] Re-model the structure of the script to utilise classes.
-- [o] Delete irelivant trials and keep best tried to conserve storage space.
+- [ ] Delete irelivant trials and keep best tried to conserve storage space.
-- [] When perfect hyperparams are found train the model till weights that predict most accurately are saved.
+- [ ] When perfect hyperparams are found train the model till weights that predict most accurately are saved.
-- [] List holding multiple tickers that will run one after the next.
+- [ ] List holding multiple tickers that will run one after the next.
-- [] Try catch to hyperparameterTweaking() to ensure train data retrieved and set before training model.
+- [ ] Try catch to hyperparameterTweaking() to ensure train data retrieved and set before training model.